alfrecuellar/Eloquent-Model-Generator/README.md

 ```

-You also need to point to the fork of the way/generators repo.
-See [Xethron/migrations-generator](https://github.com/Xethron/migrations-generator) for more info about this.
+You also need to point to the fork of the way/generators repo and alfrecuellar repo.

 ```
 "repositories": [
+    {
+        "type": "git",
+        "url": "git@github.com:alfrecuellar/Eloquent-Model-Generator.git"
+    },
     {
         "type": "git",
         "url": "git@github.com:jamisonvalenta/Laravel-4-Generators.git"